archywigglestyn/The-Smokey-Powell/README.md

 Included are links below or look above in the files.

-The shared particle app https://go.particle.io/shared_apps/5c60ee8c12cdf50005e21c7c
+The shared particle app https://go.particle.io/shared_apps/5c64e3e1db250300226cc41c You will need to copy it to your apps so you can modify it.

-The Blynk App (Look Above)
+The Blynk App (Look Above) Download Blynk.
+In Blynk there is an option take a picture of the QR code.

 The circuit board gerber file	(Look Above)  Send this Zip file in to order a board.
 Board dimensions are 4.75"x2.5" I may also decide to sell them